sriram-0311/sriram-0311.github.io/_pages/about.md

 <p style="text-align: justify">

 Hi!
+I'm Anush Sriram Ramesh, a passionate robotics engineer, Master's Graduate in Robotics from Northeastern University.
+I worked as a <b>Research Assistant</b> at <a href="https://neural.lab.northeastern.edu/">NEURAL</a> (Northeastern University Robust Autonomy Lab) headed by <a href="https://david-m-rosen.github.io/">Prof. David Rosen</a>, I’m focused on advancing visual SLAM systems to empower autonomous robots.
+My work involves building computationally efficient Factor Graphs for Bundle Adjustment Problems to enable large-scale mapping in multi-camera visual-inertial navigation systems.
+I’ve also developed a visual place recognition module using Bag of Words for long-term data association and loop closure detection in multi-sensor navigation systems.

+Beyond my core research, I’m deeply excited about computer vision projects, ranging from image restoration and shadow decomposition to stereo depth mapping and 3D scene understanding.
+I thrive on exploring new ways to push the boundaries of visual perception, driving reliable autonomy in the real world.
+My ultimate goal is to develop autonomous systems that can safely and effectively navigate complex, unlabeled environments.

+You can check out my work on GitHub or learn more about my research at NEURAL.
+I’m always eager to connect and collaborate—feel free to reach out!
+Let’s shape the future of robotics together!

+Hi!
 I'm Aryaman Patel, a robotics engineer pursuing my MS in Robotics at Northeastern University.
 I currently work as a <b>Research Assistant</b> at <a href="https://neural.lab.northeastern.edu/">NEURAL</a> (Northeastern University Robust Autonomy Lab) headed by <a href="https://david-m-rosen.github.io/">Prof. David Rosen</a> where my focus is on improving visual SLAM systems for autonomous robots.
 <br>
 I have dedicated significant effort to constructing <b>Factor Graphs for Bundle Adjustment</b> Problems, aiming to achieve computationally efficient mapping in large environments for a multi-camera-based visual-inertial navigation system.
 Additionally, I developed and implemented a <b>visual place recognition</b> module based on Bag of Words for long-term data association and loop closure detection in a multi-sensor navigation system.